 Run Rapid Reports, see guide Run Rapid Reports (e.g., Annual Report, Vita)

-- In the left menu column, select Rapid Reports.
+- On the top-right corner, select Rapid Reports.

 - To run a report, select the Report template from the drop down menu.